qiang-yi/surface_adjusted_distance/README.md

 This repository stores programs for the simulation of surface-adjusted distance measurement in digital elevation models.
 The methodology and results of the case study are documented in the manuscript "_A Systematic Evaluation of Surface-Adjusted Distance Measurements using HPC-enabled Monte Carlo Simulation_" under review by the journal of Geographical Analysis.

-## Data collection
+## Functions
-This folder contains Python programs for collecting real-time and benchmark travel times from Google Maps API.
-Specifically:
+This folder contains Python programs for the Monte Carlo simulation of evaluating surface-adjusted distance measurements in DEM and TIN.
 - **main.py**: The main function.
-It uses the _map_ function in IPyParallel to calculate distance using different surface-adjustment methods (calls _surfaceAdjusted.py_), in different resolutions of DEM and in 6 different study areas.
+It uses the _map_ function in IPyParallel to iterate distance measurements of 1000 transects in 6 study areas using different surface-adjustment methods (calls _surfaceAdjusted.py_) and in different resolutions of DEM.
 - **main.ipynb**: Jupyter Notebook of the main function.

 - **surfaceAdjusted.py**: contain the eight surface-adjusted distance measurement methods.